-Client: Black Rock Tidal Power (a member of the SCHOTTEL Group)
+Black Rock Tidal Power (BRTP), part of the SCHOTTEL Group

-BRTP are working on a platform at the FORCE (Fundy Ocean Research Centre of Excellence) in the Bay of Fundy, home of some of the highest tides in the world.
-The location of the FORCE site is in the Minas Passage, an area that experiences high tidal flows which in some areas exceed 10 knots.
-This highly energetic environment poses significant challenges for developers who need to demonstrate they can produce electric power at competitive rates.
+BRTP wanted to use its SCHOTTEL Hydro Triton Power System at the FORCE (Fundy Ocean Research Centre of Excellence), Bay of Fundy.
+Located in the Minas Passage, home of some of the highest tides in the world, the area experiences flows which can exceed 10 knots.
+This highly energetic environment poses significant challenges for developers, who need to demonstrate they can produce electric power at competitive rates.
 Meeting these challenges requires thorough up-front engineering analysis.

-The SCHOTTEL Hydro Triton design is a novel design for a tidal power generating system consisting of spar buoys, cross arms and tether arms.
-The 5-storey tall structure is secured to and pivots about a fixed gravity base by the rigid tether arms.
+SCHOTTEL Hydro Triton is a novel design for a tidal power generating system.
+It consists of spar buoys, cross arms and tether arms.
+The five-storey tall structure is secured to, and pivots about, a fixed gravity base by the rigid tether arms.
 The spar buoys are designed to pivot so that the cross arms supporting the SCHOTTEL turbines can be raised to the water's surface and accessed for maintenance.

-BRTP needed to understand what codes and regulations applied to their novel tidal power platform and to identify and assess loading conditions on the structure.
-Failure to do so could have had severe consequences: loss of the platform, with a direct financial impact.
+BRTP needed to understand what codes and regulations applied to their novel design and to identify and assess loading conditions on the structure.
+Failure to do so could have severe consequences, including potentially loss of the platform, with direct financial consequences.

-Lloyd's Register undertook a review of pertinent design codes and standards in support of the SCHOTTEL Hydro Triton project.
-This enabled us to better understand the analysis requirements and identify any potential gaps in the approach and methodologies applied during structural assessment.
+We carried out a review of pertinent design codes and standards to support our client’s vision.
+This provided a better understanding of the analysis requirements, identifying any potential gaps in the approach and methodologies applied during structural assessment.